Fertility teas are a real thing, but do they work or are they bullshit?

 Red Clover Tea contains calcium and magnesium, both excellent for the body.
 It has been touted as a ‘cure’ for menopause, coughs, and even cancers.
 There is no scientific proof of these claims, and in fact, when tested in humans in pure form, was found to cause headaches, nausea, vaginal bleeding, and slow blood clotting.

 Our 2c worth: Could actually exacerbate problems in sexual health.

 Nettle tea is so high in nutrients that it can almost be classed as a vegetable on its own merit.
 Nettle tea also contains calcium and iron, both great natural sources of goodness for a Mum-to-be.

 Our 2c worth: Can’t hurt if you stick to the recommended dosage.

-Raspberry Leaf: Raspberry Leaf has been touted as a wonder-ingredient for shortening women’s labour pains.
+Raspberry Leaf has been touted as a wonder ingredient for shortening women’s labour pains.
 However, when tested on rats, high concentrations of Raspberry Leaf actually inhibited contractions.
 So really, it doesn’t work.
-All other scientific claims into the use of Raspberry Leaf have not proven any evidence to support the claim that it is useful in aiding women to conceive.
+All other scientific claims about the use of Raspberry Leaf have not proven any evidence to support the claim that it is useful in aiding women to conceive.

 In ancient times the Chaste Tree was believed to be an anaphrodisiac – (turning off sex drive) – hence the name ‘Chaste’.
 Modern claims are that it eases PMS.
 However scientifically, Vitex is not recommended for women on birth control tablets, hormone replacement therapy or serious conditions such as breast cancer, nor for pregnant or breastfeeding women as it can cause adverse effects such as headaches, nausea, menstrual discomfort, fatigue and some skin disorders.